docknetwork/polygonid-demo/docs/IssuingQuickStart.md

 >
 > In the examples we've hard-coded a specific credential schema (the KYCAgeCredential schema).
 You can find other sample schemas on the [Iden3 Github repo](https://github.com/iden3/claim-schema-vocab/tree/main/schemas/json).
 NOTE: make sure you grab the `raw` version of the file.
 >
 >Custom schemas are also supported.
+You can do this three different ways:
-You can link to a publicly hosted schema directly or you can create a custom schema using the [Templates](https://certs.dock/io/schemas) feature on Dock Certs.
+> * link to a publicly hosted schema directly
+> * create a custom schema using the [Templates](https://certs.dock/io/schemas) feature on Dock Certs
+> * use the [Credential Schemas](https://docs.api.dock.io/#credential-schemas) routes in the API

 Example axios call:
 ```javascript